 |Director : Pierre TIOLLAIS (firstname.lastname@example.org)|

-The research projects of our Unit cover the fields of oncogenesis, molecular virology and hepatitis B recombinant vaccine.
+The research projects of our Unit cover the fields of oncogenesis, molecular virology and hepatitis B therapeutic vaccine.
 We are attempting to identify tumor suppressor genes involved in liver cancer, and to better understand the role of the viral protein HBX and of the ß-catenin oncogene in liver tumorigenesis.
 Our laboratory also studies the relationships between the functional compartmentalization of the nucleus and acute promyelocytic leukemia.
-Moreover we study the relation between hepatitis B and C viruses and their host in order to develop antiviral agents.
 Finally we have established a protocol of therapeutic genetic vaccination against hepatitis B.